Skip to main content

 For Entra ID:

-1. Verify givenname and surname claims are present in Attributes & Claims
+1. Verify givenname and surname claims are present in Attributes & Claims.

-2. Ensure nameMapping uses full schema URIs:
+2. Ensure nameMapping uses full schema URIs in idp-config.json:

 CODE